AlexJReid/blog/content/posts/bigtable-filtering.md

 `PRODUCT#42/2497057062123/en/5/COMMENT#1`.

-There is a drawback to promoting the timestamp to the first element of the key which we will discuss later on.
+There is a drawback to promoting the timestamp to the first element of the key.
+We cannot directly access all comments of a given rating or country without some degree of filtering.
+Changing the order of the segments within the row key would allow this, but would require us to change how we query the table.
+This is discussed more later.

 ## Queries